Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-In the reminder of the paper, we assume that $T$ is selected to be long enough such that we can determine the satisfiability of any of $\Phi$'s path expressions $\phi$.
+In the remainder of the paper, we assume that $T$ is selected to be long enough such that we can determine the satisfiability of any $\phi$ expressions.
 Since we restrict to bounded temporal operators, we can always find such a $T<\infty$.
 Also, we will use the more compact notation $\gumbelscm{\mdp}$, keeping $\pi$ and $T$ implicit.
+We write $(\gumbelscm{\mdp},\tau)\models \Phi$ to say that $\Phi$ is satisfied by $\gumbelscm{\mdp}$ and $\tau$.